CGLemon/Sayuri/bash/README.md

 --gumbel                     # Enable Gumbel search.

---gumbel-playouts 50         # Do the Gumbel search if the current playous
+--gumbel-playouts 50         # Do the Gumbel search if the current playouts
                              # below this value.

 --always-completed-q-policy

---reduce-playouts 100        # 75% uses 100 playouts
+--reduce-playouts 50         # 75% uses 50 playouts.
+Will disable any noise
+                             # do not record the training data.

 --reduce-playouts-prob 0.75  # 75% uses reduce-playouts.

---resign-playouts 85         # Use this playout if someone's winrate below
+--resign-playouts 75         # Use this playout if someone's winrate below
                              # threshold.

 --resign-threshold 0.02      # If someone's winrate is below this value,